advafaeian/sedgewick-algorithms-notes/03-searching/02-binary-search-trees.md

 $$C_N = N - 1 + (C_0 + C_{N - 1}) / N + (C_1 + C_{N - 2})/N + . . .
 (C_{N - 1} + C_0 )/N$$
 The $N - 1$ term takes into account that the root contributes 1 to the path length of each of the other $N - 1$ nodes in the tree; the rest of the expression accounts for the subtrees, which are equally likely to be any of the $N$ sizes.
 After rearranging terms, this recurrence is nearly identical to the one that we solved in Section 2.3 for quicksort, and we can derive the approximation $C_N \sim 2N \ln N$.

----
-Contributor's Note:
+>Contributor's Note:
-in the sum, we are averaging internal paths over all possible random BSTs on $N$ nodes. $C_N$ is expected path length over all BSTs of size $N$.
+>In the sum, we are averaging internal paths over all possible random BSTs on $N$ nodes. $C_N$ is expected path length over all BSTs of size $N$.
 Each parenthesis represents one possible split of the remaining $N−1$ nodes under the root.
----

 **Proposition D.** Insertions and search misses in a BST built from $N$ random keys require $\sim 2 \ln N$ (about $1.39 \lg N$) compares, on the average.